ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 #### Auto-Add Zoom Participants to Ecamm as Camera Sources

 By default, participants are not automatically added as Ecamm Live camera sources.
 This can be changed if you would like all guests to become camera sources immediately upon joining.
 In the ••• menu in the top right-hand corner of the Zoom window, or in Ecamm Live's Preferences window, choose from the three <samp>Auto-Add Participants to Cameras</samp> options.
 To only auto-add participants who have previously joined your meetings, pick <samp>Known Participants</samp>.

+#### Include a Zoom Active Speaker Camera

+Activating this feature will add an active speaker camera source to the <samp>A/B</samp> section of the [camera switcher](../009-camera-switcher).

+#### Show Me As An Active Speaker

+Include your own camera when you're speaking when using the Zoom Active Speaker feature.

 #### Zoom Audio Processing